 In 2017, Katie also debuted her first one woman cabaret show "Katie's 80s" and in 2018, she performed her 2nd Cabaret “It’s not easy being green - a day in the life of an average vegan” which received raved reviews.
 She was also a member of RnB Gospel group "Urban Praise" bringing to Melbourne the best of the best of Christian Southern Gospel.

-Katie lives in the South East Suburbs of Melbourne with her husband and their daughter, Jasmijn.
+Katie currently lives in Melbourne with her husband and their two children and their cat.